Chrisoula K

 Difficulty & Certification

-Wreck exterior and holds are straightforward.
-Engine room is challenging with restricted passages and obstructions.
+Exterior and holds are easy.
+Engine room is advanced with restricted passages and silt-out risk.

 Frequently Asked Questions